 Microsoft Onsite Interview: What Every Round Actually Tests

-- Microsoft onsite interview runs 4-5 rounds (3 coding, 1 system design, 1 AA) that share feedback before the day ends
+• Microsoft onsite interview runs 4-5 rounds (3 coding, 1 system design, 1 AA) that share feedback before the day ends

-- Coding rounds use CoderPad with one medium-difficulty problem plus behavioral questions baked into every session
+• Coding rounds use CoderPad with one medium-difficulty problem plus behavioral questions baked into every session

-- System design at SDE II+ favors multi-tenant, enterprise-oriented thinking over startup-style greenfield answers
+• System design at SDE II+ favors multi-tenant, enterprise-oriented thinking over startup-style greenfield answers

-- The AA (As-Appropriate) interviewer holds veto power, reads all prior feedback, and specifically probes whatever gaps were flagged
+• The AA (As-Appropriate) interviewer holds veto power, reads all prior feedback, and specifically probes whatever gaps were flagged

-- Behavioral questions carry more weight at Microsoft than at Google or Meta; growth mindset is the explicitly scored signal
+• Behavioral questions carry more weight at Microsoft than at Google or Meta; growth mindset is the explicitly scored signal

-- A Strong No Hire from any round is very hard to overcome; a single No Hire alone does not automatically kill the candidacy
+• A Strong No Hire from any round is very hard to overcome; a single No Hire alone does not automatically kill the candidacy

-- Prep takes 6-8 weeks; combine a coding problem and a behavioral question in the same practice session to mirror the real format
+• Prep takes 6-8 weeks; combine a coding problem and a behavioral question in the same practice session to mirror the real format

 You passed the phone screen.
 The recruiter sends a calendar invite.
-You feel good for about thirty seconds, and then it hits you: the Microsoft onsite is four or five back-to-back hours with engineers from the actual team you'd be joining, all of whom have already decided what they think of you before you've said a word.
+You feel good for thirty seconds, then it hits you: the Microsoft onsite is four or five back-to-back hours with engineers from the team you'd be joining, all of whom have already decided what they think of you before you've said a word.

 Most prep guides tell you to grind DSA and rehearse your STAR stories.
 That's not wrong.
 But the Microsoft loop has a specific shape, and each round is connected to the others.
 Interviewers share notes before the day ends.
 If round two spots a gap, round three will push on it.
 Think of it less as five separate tests and more as one long conversation where you can't hear the other side.